What is the PAQC?

 Knowingly authorizing or permitting an assistant district attorney or assistant solicitor-general to commit any of the aforementioned acts.

-The bill establishes the following grounds for the removal of or involuntary retirement of a district attorney or solicitor-general from office:
+The following grounds for the removal of or involuntary retirement of a district attorney or solicitor-general from office:

 • Mental or physical incapacity that interferes with the performance of duties that is likely permanent